How to Install CMake on Fedora 39/38/37 Linux

 sudo dnf upgrade --refresh

-Installing CMake from Fedora’s AppStream repository is the recommended method for most users.
-This version of CMake is well-tested and stable, making it suitable for general use.
+For most users, installing CMake from Fedora’s AppStream repository is recommended.
+This well-tested and stable version is ideal for general use.

-To install CMake, run the following command in your terminal:
+Run the following command in your terminal to install CMake:

 sudo dnf install cmake

-To check the CMake version, execute the following command:
+To check the CMake version, run the following command:

 cmake --version